 Careful check and adjust the biasing as follows:

-All the component were then fitted to the enclosure ready for wiring.
+When all the components are fitted to the enclosure the amplifier is ready for wiring.

 The amplifier board was mounted through the lid of the box.
 The hole for the amplifier board was cut out by drilling out the basic square shape with multiple holes, then filing to size.